Russia's war on Ukraine latest: Putin hosts China's Xi | Law-Order

 Chinese President Xi Jinping met Russian counterpart Vladimir Putin in Moscow on Monday, seeking to promote Beijing's role as potential peacemaker in Ukraine and to deepen economic ties with an ally he sees as a useful counterweight to the West.
 RUSSIA-CHINA

-* Xi was the first world leader to meet Putin since the International Criminal Court (ICC) issued an arrest warrant for the Russian leader on Friday over the deportation of Ukrainian children to Russia since the start of the war. * The pair hailed each other as a "dear friend".
+* Xi is the first world leader to meet Putin since the International Criminal Court (ICC) issued an arrest warrant for the Russian leader on Friday over the deportation of Ukrainian children to Russia since the start of the war. * The two hailed each other as a "dear friend".

-* Putin told Xi that he viewed China's proposals for a resolution of the Ukraine conflict with respect. * Ukraine urged China to use its influence to end the war.
+* Putin told Xi that he viewed China's proposals for a resolution of the Ukraine conflict with respect, while Xi told his Russian counterpart he was convinced Russians would back him in a presidential election due in 2024. * Ukraine urged China to use its influence to end the war.

-* China's proposal contains only general statements and no concrete detail on how to end the year-long conflict which has claimed tens of thousands of lives and forced millions to flee. * The United States and its Western allies are deeply sceptical of China's motives, noting it has declined to condemn Russia and provided it with an economic lifeline.

-* After U.S. sources said Chinese ammunition was being used by Russian forces, Beijing countered that it was the United States, not the Chinese, supplying arms to the Ukraine battlefield.
-DIPLOMACY
+* China's proposal offers no concrete suggestions on how to end the year-long conflict and the West is deeply sceptical of China's motives, given it has declined to condemn Russia and offered it an economic lifeline. * After U.S. sources said Chinese ammunition was being used by Russian forces, Beijing countered that it was the United States, not China, supplying arms to the Ukraine battlefield.

+* U.S. Secretary of State Antony Blinken said the United States was authorising further $350 million in military aid for Ukraine.
+FIGHTING

-FIGHTING * Fierce fighting continued in the eastern town of Bakhmut with each side launching counter offensives.
-Ukrainian forces have held out in Bakhmut since last summer in the longest and bloodiest battle of the year-long war.
+* Fierce fighting continued in the eastern town of Bakhmut with each side launching counter offensives.
+Ukrainian forces have held out in Bakhmut since last summer in the longest and bloodiest battle of the year-long war. * The eastern town of Avdiivka, could soon become a "second Bakhmut", a small city where its forces have held out against Russian invaders for eight months but risk being fully encircled, Ukrainian military said on Monday.

 * Russia's Wagner mercenary group, which is spearheading the assault on Bakhmut and has suffered heavy losses, plans to recruit some 30,000 new fighters by mid-May.
+In a letter published on Monday, Wagner's boss warned Russia's defence minister of an imminent "large-scale" Ukrainian offensive.
 GRAIN

+* Putin said Russia would provide grain to African countries for free if the Black Sea grain deal, allowing Ukrainian exports, is not extended in May.
+RECENT IN-DEPTH REPORTING

+* EXCLUSIVE-Russians flood Kazakhstan with sanction-busting requests * INSIGHT-North of Bakhmut, another key battle tests Ukraine's defences

 (Compiled by Reuters editors)